michaelforrest/michaelforrest.github.com/_posts/2013-09-11-live-dj-concept.md

 My real motivation for this project was to get some gigs.
 I ended up starting my own night [Squares](http://goodtohear.co.uk/squares) and booking other acts to play alongside instead of pursuing the unrewarding process of emailing promoters asking for gigs (and never getting a response).

 I've been to Ibiza since doing this, which I found quite instructive in understanding people's dancefloor expectations where DJs are involved.

-I also met *Mouse On Mars* who I would consider to almost occupy this category but it's not really the right name.
-I doubt any Live DJs would be happy being called Live DJs.
-I certainly wouldn't.

 ### Can it be revived?
 If anybody finds this blog post inspiring, sure.
 I'm happy to share assets or get involved in any other way if anybody else thinks this concept, or something similar, has legs.